 Though many policies and programs have been formulated for enhancing financial inclusion, this has not happened to the desired extent.
 As a number of villages are still unbanked, are located far from the district capital, and are thinly concentrated with scattered dwellings, it is a difficult task to render basic facilities including electricity, telecommunication, and banks in these places.
-Hence, there is a risk of exclusion of the very poor and dependent populations arising from the country's geography.
+Hence, there is still a risk of exclusion of the very poor and dependent population arising from the country's geography.

-Moving forward, a number of recommendations can be prioritized for promoting financial inclusion.
+Moving forward, a number of suggestions can be made for promoting financial inclusion.
 These include the following: